-- Ethics complaints must be filed with the Chicago Association of REALTORS® within one hundred eighty (180) days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place, or within one hundred eighty (180) days after the conclusion of the transaction or event.
+- Ethics complaints must be filed with the Chicago Association of REALTORS® within 180 days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place, or within 180 days after the conclusion of the transaction or event.

-- Make certain to include the date when the alleged violation took place so that Grievance can determine if the request is filed on time.
+- Make certain to include the date when the alleged violation took place so that our Grievance Committee can determine if the request is filed on time.

 - Make certain to state clearly your involvement or connection to the complaint.
 All appropriate parties should be named.

-- Your complaint should include a narrative timeline of the circumstances that lead you to believe the Code of Ethics may have been violated.
+- Your complaint should include a narrative timeline of the circumstances that led you to believe the Code of Ethics may have been violated.
 If you have supporting evidence and documentation such as emails, text messages, advertisements, contracts, etc… you may submit those with your filing.

 - Your complaint must cite one or more of the Articles of the Code of Ethics, which you allege have been violated.

-The Chicago Association of REALTORS® Grievance Committee will review your complaint.
-Their job is to review complaints to determine if the allegations made, if taken as true, might support a violation of the Article(s) cited in the complaint.
+After you file, the Grievance Committee will review your complaint to determine if the allegations made, if taken as true, might support a violation of the Article(s) cited in the complaint.

-If the Grievance Committee dismisses your complaint, it does not mean they don’t believe you.
-Rather, it means that they do not feel that your allegations would support a hearing panel’s conclusion that the Article(s) cited in your complaint had been violated
+- If the Grievance Committee dismisses your complaint, it means they don’t feel your allegations would support a hearing panel’s conclusion that the Article(s) cited in your complaint had been violated.

-If the Grievance Committee forwards your complaint for hearing, that does not mean they have decided the Code of Ethics has been violated.
-Rather, it means they feel that if what you allege in your complaint is found to have occurred by the hearing panel, that panel may have reason to find that a violation of the Code of Ethics occurred.
+- If the Grievance Committee forwards your complaint for hearing, that doesn’t mean they have decided the Code of Ethics has been violated.
+Rather, it means that if what you allege in your complaint is found to have occurred by the hearing panel, that panel may have reason to find a violation of the Code of Ethics.